nixpulvis/nixpulvis.github.io/_projects/epic-ui.md

 ### Let There be Code!

-After I discovered Tukui, it only took my a little while before I downloaded Notepad++ (the OG editor) and started making my own modifications.
+After I discovered Tukui, it only took me a little while before I downloaded Notepad++ (the OG editor) and started making my own modifications.
 I didn't know LUA, but for the basic things like moving a UI element somewhere else the code was simple.